Bethel High School (Connecticut)

 Bethel High School is a public secondary school located in the town of Bethel, Connecticut, approximately 60 mi north of New York City.
 Founded in 1939, its previous location was the present-day Municipal Center (1 School Street) until it was moved to its current location at 300 Whittlesey Drive.
 The school is located in an educational park along with the elementary and middle schools of the town.

 Eleanor Roosevelt spoke at the graduation of the Class of 1954.
-Since speaking to the graduating class of only 52 graduates, Bethel High School has expanded to as of the year 2019, an enrollment of 904.
+Since speaking to the graduating class of only 52 graduates, Bethel High School has expanded.
+As of the 2023-2024 school year, it had an enrollment of 1,083 students.

 Bethel High School offers a honors and Advanced Placement (AP) Classes such as AP Calculus.
 It has an AP enrollment rate of 52% and a graduation rate of 96%.